Trent Valley line: New rolling stock

 Along with the modernisation improvements, new rolling stock operates along the Trent Valley line.
 Class 350 Desiro electric multiple units started operation on 11 December 2006.
 The Desiro trains replace the outdated passenger trains that previously ran on the line.
 They include more advanced features, such as 100 mph running speeds; with all sets now running at 110 mph.

 Accidents

-Serious accidents to have occurred on the Trent Valley line include:
+Serious accidents which have occurred on the Trent Valley line include: